PatilSiddhesh/Holi/README.md

 ## How to use

-Holi is available on MavenCentral, declare maven central in your repositories and implement the latest version in your dependencies.
+Holi is available on MavenCentral, declare maven central in your repositories and implement the latest version in dependencies.

 #### Step 1.
 Add to repositories